Bwaite43/bwaite-github.io/_tabs/about.md

 >February 2020 - Present (2 years 5 months)
 >Indianapolis, Indiana Area
+>Setup and created the State of Indiana AWS environment for Agencies to consume.
+Migrated monolithic
+>applications to serverless frameworks.
+Helped designed all AWS in house and vendor workloads to meet State
+>secuirty guidelines and best practices.

 ### Deputy IT Director - Indiana Office of Technology